 The Team Games and Tournaments (TGT) model is a learning approach that can support STEM-based education because it is a type of cooperative learning where students work together in small groups.
-The TGT learning model encourages students to help each other complete the assigned tasks (Firdaus et al., 2020; Promwongsai & Poonputta, 2023).
-The TGT learning model is easy to implement and suitable for promoting collaboration abilities.
-It demonstrates group collaboration and leadership skills, responsibility for working productively with others, and respect for different perspectives.
+The TGT learning model encourages students to help each other complete the assigned tasks (Firdaus et al., 2020).
+The TGT learning model is easy to use and suitable for measuring collaboration abilities.
+This is because it can demonstrate group collaboration and leadership skills, responsibility for working productively with others, and respect for different perspectives.
 Erviani et al. (2022) state that the TGT-type cooperative learning model can improve collaboration skills by around 95%.
-That state also aligns with Nurhidayah (2018), which states that using the TGT model increases student learning outcomes.
+This also aligns with Nurhidayah (2018), which states that using the TGT model increases student learning outcomes.
 By applying innovative learning models, collaborative learning activities can facilitate interaction in constructing knowledge to improve learning outcomes.

 The TGT learning model emphasizes student cooperation within groups.
 For the learning process to take place interactively, innovative learning media is needed to help students construct knowledge through an active learning process.
 It is well-suited for use alongside 3D box learning media, where students actively engage in learning and deepen their understanding of the material.
 According to Sari et al. (2024), the 3D learning media with the TGT learning model shows that student learning activities are increasing because of student interaction and mutual assistance based on participation and activities in the teaching and learning process.

 The 3D media presents information in a three-dimensional visual format without projection.
 This media can be natural objects, both living and dead, and imitations representing the original object (Siregar et al., 2022).
 According to Husnah et al. (2021), using the TGT learning model with 3D media increases student involvement, makes them more active, and does not feel bored during biology learning.
 The results of his research show the effect of 3D media with the use of the TGT learning model on student learning outcomes.
-Therefore, the 3D media in the TGT learning model needs to be tested to determine its impact on collaboration skills and learning outcomes.
+Therefore, the utilization of 3D media in the TGT learning model needs to be tested to determine its impact on collaboration skills and student learning outcomes

 Students must have collaboration skills to succeed in the modern era.
 These skills are not only crucial for learning, but they are also essential for solving problems (Fitriyani et al., 2019; Ilma et al., 2021).
 Moreover, collaboration skills must be developed because students must often work together in groups to prepare for the globalized era of the 21st century (Aini & Narulita, 2020).
-According to Sidi (2020), learning media can improve collaboration skills, achievement learning, and completeness.
-The implementation of the TGT learning model combined with innovative learning media is expected to have an impact on collaboration skills.
-The learning media tested in this study was the protein synthesis kit box 3D Audio-visual media based on Science, Technology, Engineering, and Mathematics (STEM).
-This STEM media kit includes work boards, codon table information paper, nitrogenous bases, DNA, mRNA, tRNA, DNA placement boxes, tRNA and amino acid placement boxes, RNA polymerase, ribosomes, RFID cards, and audio.
-The media is specifically designed to facilitate students to learn about genetics with protein synthesis submaterial.
+According to Sidi (2020), learning media can improve collaboration skills from 63.44% to 83.33% and increase achievement learning from an average of 69.10% to 80.97% and learning completeness from 54.84% to 93.55%.